Windh/Freise/Maurstad genealogy - Person Sheet

 A German church record we saw in 1976 shows that Charles was born Karl Friedrich Klusmann in Meesdorf and that his father, Johann Heinrich Klusmann, had earlier lived in Barkhausen.
 His father was described as a "Heuerling" or hired farm laborer.
 His mother is shown as Marie Elsabein, born Brandhorst.
 In that document the family name is spelled "Klusmann" but in Charles’ obituary it is spelled "Klusman."
 His offspring also use the "Klusman" spelling.
 See that document among the family photos accessed with the tiny camera icon above.

-The family vaguely knew Charles was born in “Buer Amt Melle Hanover” but may have assumed that meant the big city of Hanover.
+The family vaguely knew Charles was born in “Buer Amt Melle Hanover” but most assumed that meant the big city of Hanover.
 However Hanover at that time was also a province within the Kingdom of Prussia and Charles was born in that province.
-But his more specific birthplace was Meesdorf, a tiny commuity (in 2024 about ten houses) some 1.5 miles from the slightly larger village of Buer and about 75 miles west and south from the big city of Hanover.
+But his more specific birthplace was Meesdorf, a tiny commuity (in 2024 about ten houses) some 1.5 miles from the slightly larger village of Buer and about 75 miles west and south of the big city of Hanover.
 In US terminology, we might describe his birthplace as the hamlet of Meesdorf, near the village of Buer, county of Melle, province of Hanover.
 Charles’ father was born in Barkhausen, a similarly small village another mile north of Meesdorf.
 All are known today as Buer.
 Elsa and John Windh somehow realized that more accurate descriptor of Charles’ birthplace while living in Salzburg in 1976 and thus were able to visit Buer that August

 Charles came with his brother Friedrich Wilhelm to the USA on the ship Rhein.
 It sailed out of Bremen and arrived in New York on July 10, 1880.
 Charles was 17 and Friedrich was 19.
 A census documment of 1920 shows that he became a naturalized US citizen in 1885.